What qualifies you to be an editor?

 To start with, it depends on the service(s) and the project.

 - Please be aware that this is only an approximate representation of rates I use.
 Trying to calculate a project’s cost yourself will not give you an accurate price.
 Please contact me to receive an actual price estimate.

-Follow the instructions on my Contact Me page to receive your own estimate.
+Follow the instructions on my Contact Me page to receive your own price estimate.
 Also, ask about my new-client discount and a free sample copyedit!